denoland/deno/std/log/README.md

 // get custom logger
 logger = log.getLogger("tasks");
-logger.debug("foo"); // won't get output because this logger has "ERROR" level logger.error({ productType: "book", value: "126.11" }); // log to `console`
+logger.debug("fizz"); // won't get output because this logger has "ERROR" level logger.error({ productType: "book", value: "126.11" }); // log to `console`

 // if you try to use a logger that hasn't been configured